opentok/opentok-linux-sdk-samples/Basic-Video-Chat/README.md

 * `on_connection_dropped` -- Invoked when another client disconnects from
    the OpenTok session.

-* `on_stream_received` -- Invoked when a there is a new stream in the OpenTok session (when another client publishes a stream to the session).
+* `on_stream_received` -- Invoked when there is a new stream in the OpenTok session (when another client publishes a stream to the session).

 * `on_stream_dropped` -- Invoked when another client's stream is dropped from the OpenTok session.
 This can happen when the client stops publishing the stream or if the client's network connection drops.

-  * `on_disconnected` -- Invoked when a the application disconnects from the OpenTok session.
+  * `on_disconnected` -- Invoked when the application disconnects from the OpenTok session.

   * `on_error` -- Invoked when an error occurs in connecting to the session.